You are offline.

 Where does the information originate?

 The information being reported by NITTEC comes from a variety of sources.
-For the most part, NITTEC identifies traffic incidents using the real-time tools installed throughout the area’s transportation network.
-These tools include cameras and speed sensors.
-Other information comes about as a result of collaboration with various transportation and enforcement agencies that provide information about incidents or activities that affect travel in the area.
+NITTEC identifies traffic incidents using cameras and sensors installed throughout the area’s transportation network.
+Additional information is provided by transportation agencies and first responders as planned events or emergencies occur that affect travel in the area.

 What does “real-time information” mean?

 Real-time information includes data that is delivered immediately upon collection.
 Camera feeds are current and incident information reflects the most recently reported conditions.
 Some information may be minimally delays due to technological or operational limitations.
 For example, camera still images are refreshed every 1-3 minutes.

 How does NITTEC's reporting differ from the travel information on the radio or television?

 NITTEC is an information source that complements radio and TV broadcasts, which often use NITTEC as the source for their reports.
 Through NITTEC's website travelers can access more detailed, current, and route-specific traffic information than is provided in a short, general, traffic news slot, and this information can be viewed at any time.